infobloxopen/fwdpolicy/README.md

 _fwdpolicy_, exactly as _forward_ plugin will attempt to forward to the returned proxy servers in order received, stopping when successful or total time elapsed exceeds timeout.

+`String` is the string value used when selecting the policy in the Corefile.

 ## Examples

 Forward to upstream servers `10.0.0.10`, `10.0.0.11`, and `10.0.0.12` using the forwarding policy defined in